GeorgeSchiro/GoPcBackup/README.md

 After running a backup you can inspect the results and make adjustments as needed.
 The adjustments can be made either through the setup wizard or through the profile file directly.

 Whatever you can't configure through the <b>GoPC Backup</b> UI you can configure by editing the profile file by hand (ie. "GoPcBackup.exe.txt").
 This is typically done with notepad.
-The profile file is usually located in the same folder as the backup software (ie. "GoPcBackup.exe").
+The profile file is usually located in the same folder as the backup software (ie. "GoPcBackup.exe") with a similar name (eg. "GoPcBackup.exe.txt").

 Here's some of what you might see in a profile file: